nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

 ### Initiation scenarios

-The presentation process described above can be applied in various real-world use-cases that differ depending on the role of the relying party requesting the A2pay'.
+The presentation process outlined above can be adapted to various real-world use cases, depending on the specific role of the relying party requesting the A2Pay'.

 #### Basic PaymentAuth flow